Brewing beer is an ancient and sophisticated craft. Some might even call it an art-form.

 Germinated and kilned barley, or malt barley, is to beer what grapes are to wine.
-During the brewing process, the starch in barley is transformed into sugars, which is needed for fermentation.
+During the brewing process, the starch in barley is transformed into sugars, which are needed for fermentation.

 Barley is responsible for the colour, taste, aroma and head on beer.
 And it’s the dominant ingredient in all of our beers.

 There are many varieties of barley, but not all are considered to be malting quality.
 And for our beers, we have precise specifications and procedures for selecting the highest-quality malt barley for brewing.

 Water is the unsung hero of beer ingredients.
 It doesn’t get the recognition that the barley, malt and hops get, but on average, beer consists of approximately 90% water.
 And just like any other ingredient, it affects the taste of the beer.
 That’s why it’s always filtered, tested and tasted before entering the brewing process.

-Hops are classified as either bitter hops or aroma hops for brewing.
+In brewing, hops are classified as either bitter hops or aroma hops.
 We often use a mix of different types of hops in our beers to create different scales of bitterness and aromas that range from fruity to piney or flowery.

-Yeast is a living organism that is very important for beer’s taste.
-It has the ability to turn sugar into alcohol, which transforms the taste of wort into beer – bringing the beer to life.
+Yeast is a living organism that is very important for beer’s taste by turning sugar into alcohol.

-Brewers often keep their own yeast cultures safe in order to guarantee a consistent taste.
+Brewers often keep their own yeast cultures safely protected to guarantee a consistent taste.
 We have more than 1200 yeast strains in our portfolio that are protected.
-Not all of them are currently being used, which gives our brewers lots of room to innovate and create new beers.
+Not all of them are currently used, which gives our brewers lots of room to innovate and create new beers.